 What article of clothing/accessory would you not want to live without?
 My mother’s Cambodian jewelry.

 Also, I love fanny packs or belt bags!
 Long story short: having 3 kids back to back and then traveling all the time I always used a backpack.
-But when shopping or going through the airport, I always had to take my backpack off… which had wipes, diapers, snacks, drinks, or change of clothes.
+But when shopping or going through the airport, I always had to take my backpack off… which had wipes, diapers, snacks, drinks, or a change of clothes.
 A friend told me to just get a belt bag so when you pay or have to show ID, it’s right there!
 One of the best ideas ever!

 What’s your best style secret?
 Honestly, I love Spanx!
 Look good, feel good!